Wenhua-Jiang/eHGV-CM/README.md

 # Using the model

 Upon opening the model, the truck arrival data (default_arrivals.csv) is loaded, and variables are initialized with their default values.
-The Interface tab of the IDE is displayed, showcasing a hypothetical charging station with various types of chargers in the world view panel.
-Sliders and switches are available to adjust parameters.
+The Interface tab of the IDE is displayed, featuring a hypothetical charging station with various types of chargers in the world view panel.
+Sliders and switches are available for adjusting parameters.
 When the "Go" button is clicked, the model advances, updating the view along with the plots.

+The model allows for evaluating different charging station configurations.
+By default, the charging station is equipped with three types of chargers: ultra-fast chargers (1 MW), fast chargers (350 kW), and slow chargers (150 kW), with slow chargers primarily used for overnight charging.
+The quantities of each charger type can be adjusted using the sliders in the model.
+Additionally, you can modify the low and high battery thresholds, as well as the ratio of large trucks to small trucks.
+For more details about the model, please refer to the info tab.

 # Evaluating a model simulation